 You should check the available balance in the Money Market Fund of your Emeriti Health Account(s).
-If there is an insufficient balance in the Money Market Fund, you may transfer funds from other investment positions to the Money Market Fund by calling TIAA-CREF at 1-866-363-7484 and select option #3, or by going online at www.tiaa-cref.org.
+If there is an insufficient balance in the Money Market Fund, you may transfer funds from other investment positions to the Money Market Fund by calling 1-866-Emeriti (1-866-363-7484 and select option #3), or by going online at www.tiaa-cref.org.
 Claims that exceed the balance of your Money Market Fund will be denied until you replenish the Money Market Fund.
+You should also check to be sure that Savitz has current address and bank account information (if you request electronic funds transfer) for you, since incorrect information will delay receipt of payment.